stairsb/RNA-seq-data-analysis/README.md

 ```

 ## Mapping Rate
-This code will output a plot that shows us the mapping rate of each of the samples to the reference genome
+This code will output a plot that shows us the mapping rate of each of the samples to the reference genome.
+If you don't have ggplot2 installed it is avaliable on the cran.
 ```
+library(ggplot2)
 mapping <- read.delim("mapping.txt",header=F)
 View(mapping)
 mapping$V1<-factor(mapping$V1, levels = mapping$V1[order(mapping$V3)])